 Clubhouse is an audio app, featuring chat rooms where users can drop in to listen to live conversations.

-One of the newer social media apps on this list, Clubhouse was released in March 2020 for iOS.
+Clubhouse made a huge splash when it was released in March 2020 for iOS.
 An Android version followed in May 2021.
 In between those two dates, the app exploded in popularity, acquiring two million active weekly users by December 2021.

 This is especially impressive considering the app was technically still in beta-mode, and restricted to invitation-only.
-Interest was so high in the early months that invite codes were reportedly selling for $400.
+(Or maybe that exclusivity was why interest was so high?
+In the early months that invite codes were reportedly selling for $400.)
 In July 2021, when Clubhouse opened up to everyone, there was a 10 million person waitlist.